Cherry on the Cake: Fairness is NOT an Optimization Problem: The Fairness Optimization Problem

+Essentially, we want rate-dependent functions to be functions that depend on the confusion matrix, more specifically on the joint negative rate $\varrate{0} = \jointrate{0}{\model}{}$ and the joint positive rate $\varrate{1} = \jointrate{1}{\model}{}$ of the model.
+Yet, this alone is not enough to make rate-dependent functions useful for our purposes.
+There is a problem if we require only this property: models on different classification problems could have the same confusion matrix, but the underlying problems could be extremely different.

-Moreover, it's reasonable to expect that an evaluation of a decision might depend on how difficult the problem is: for some problems, blindly assigning a label might be close to the best decision, while for others, it might be far from it.
-An evaluation metric should be able to capture this property, which is why we require an evaluation metric to also depend on the classification problem.
-The second condition instead ensures that the evaluation is invariant under the permutation of the conditional distributions.
-More formally, if we consider a decision $\boldsymbol{d}$ that depends only on the conditional distribution $p_X(\boldsymbol{y}\vert x)$, then the evaluation of $\boldsymbol{d}$ should not change if we permute individuals who have the same conditional distribution.
-This is also important for fairness measures, as it ensures that no person in a sensitive group counts more than another.
+If we want to use rate-dependent functions to evaluate models, it would be reasonable to expect that the evaluation of a model might depend on how difficult the problem is.
+For some problems, blindly assigning a label might be close to the best decision, while for others, it might be far from it.
+The rate-dependency definition captures this property, which is expressed in the first point by requiring that a rate-dependent function also depends on the $\ips$.

-On the other hand, without specifying some form of continuity, we could end up with ill-behaved evaluation metrics that change abruptly when we slightly change the classification problem on $X$.
-So we would like to consider only evaluation metrics and fairness measures that behave as expected.
-In order to introduce these concepts, we first need the following lemmas:
+On the other hand, without specifying some form of continuity, we could end up with ill-behaved functions that change abruptly when we slightly change the classification problem.
+So, we would like to consider only functions that behave as expected, as expressed by the second point, which requires that the rate-dependent function continuously depends on $ \lambda\left(\ips(\featureset) \triangle \ips(\featureset')\right) $ for two classification problems $\featureset, \featureset'$.